naivchan/instapaper-to-opds/README.md

 - Docker engine
 - Instapaper API key - You need to apply for one [here](https://www.instapaper.com/developers/applications)

+These instructions assume you're installing on an Ubuntu VPS.
+Modify as needed for other setups.

 # Install

 ### 1. Clone and enter the repo